schulle4u/yellow-extensions-schulle4u/icecast/README.md

 `Port` = Port of the Icecast instance.
 `Mount` = Mountpoint for the listener stream.

 This extension provides a basic statistic module for Icecast.
 It uses the information from `status-json.xsl`, therefore Icecast => version 2.4.0 is required.
-Since this plugin doesn't use Javascript, no realtime statistics are possible.
+Since this extension doesn't use Javascript, no realtime statistics are possible.

 ## Examples